-Once I had a very ergonomic keyboard that I bought in Italy and I brought it home but it didn’t last for long after a friend of mine used it.
-I saw him typing on it as if he were using an old-fashioned typewriter with an outdated way of typing: he used it not only with his two forefingers, but also with such a power that some keys could not function well anymore.
-Finally, I disposed it halfheartedly.
+Once I had a very ergonomic keyboard that I bought in Italy, and I brought it home, but it didn’t last long after a friend of mine used it.
+I saw him typing on it as if he were using an old-fashioned typewriter with an old way of typing: he used it not only with his two forefingers but also with such a power that some keys could not function well anymore.
+Finally, I disposed of it halfheartedly.

 Well, okay, I am wanted, but not as other people are wanted… They are more important.

-I’d humbly tell you that you are such an important creature to be yourself that even Barrack Obama cannot pretend to be you.
-I think it’s better not to pretend to be Dalai Lama, Mother Teresa, Pope Francis, or any other people you call important.
+I’d humbly tell you that you are such a vital creature to be yourself that even Barrack Obama cannot pretend to be you.
+I think it’s better not to pretend to be Dalai Lama, Mother Teresa, Pope Francis, or any other people you call essential.

-They are important precisely because they don’t pretend to be another person.
-They have their own role in this world and they choose the best for themselves.
+They are essential precisely because they don’t pretend to be another person.
+They have their own role in this world, and they choose the best for themselves.

 grant me the serenity